Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Discussion

-{ Finally, a fundamental trade-off exists between efficiently estimating effect sizes and ensuring participant safety in clinical trials.
-ER optimizes estimation but compromises trial safety, whereas nonrandomized (deterministic) procedures exploit the best treatment, while safer, but introduces bias.
+A fundamental trade-off exists between efficiently estimating effect sizes and ensuring participant safety in clinical trials.
+ER focuses on estimation by random allocation of subjects to arms with near equal frequencies, but compromises trial safety, whereas nonrandomized (deterministic) procedures exploit the best treatment, while safer, but introduces bias.
 RAR methods, such as RiTS, aim to balance these extremes.
-Further research is needed to investigate how to balance these two extremes to conduct safer, shorter, and more efficient trials.}
+Further research is needed to investigate how to balance these two extremes to conduct safer, shorter, and more efficient trials.
+Finally, we acknowledge that our method may not be suitable for dose-ranging studies with smaller sample size considered in this paper due to the requirement of burn-in sample size in AsympCS.
+Note that, while RiTS focuses on finding the winner dose, it also incorporate covariate information and safety end-points.
+Safety comes at the cost of longer trials.
+Therefore, we advocate for using classical RAR methods in shorter dose-ranging studies where patient safety is not a priority.